WebCaret/Docker/Drupal8/README.md

 would use the ports 3307 and 9001.
 You might also assign different IPs, consult the docker documentation for details.

 Want some shellscript magic?
 Replace `myhostname` and `myproject` by `${PWD##*/}` to use the last part of your project's folder path instead.
+This probably does not work in fish.

 ## Working with the container